ebukaohiomoba/rare-bookstore-app/README.md

 ### The challenge

-Users should be able to:
+Managers should be able to:

-- View the optimal layout depending on their device's screen size
+- View the book list, add new book, edit preexisting books, and delete book
-- See hover states for interactive elements
+- View grid of employees, add new employee, and delete employee

 ### Log In